 To install the VEX Classroom App, visit the App Store on your device, and search for ‘VEX Classroom.’
 Download the VEX Classroom App.

 The VEX Classroom App is only for teacher use, so it can be installed only on the teacher’s device or smartphone.
-For more information about the features of the VEX Classroom App and how to use it, see the Using the VEX Classroom App Knowledge Base article.
+For more information about the features of the VEX Classroom App and how to use it, see the Using the VEX Classroom App VEX Library article.